Fukki/auto-pot/README.md

 }
 ```
 # Noted Commit 30
-- added "inCombat" option into hp.json and mp.json make your way setting only used in combat or not</br>
+- added "inCombat" option into hp.json and mp.json for setting only use in combat or not</br>
-- for old user and lazy to add it with your self just removed hp.json and mp.json then re-login for new generate</br>
+- for old user and who is lazy to add it by your self just remove hp.json and mp.json then re-login for new generate</br>